Simple Weekday Sourdough Bread Recipe

 • This recipe is wonderful left plain, or you could top the dough with rolled oats, white sesame seeds, or flax seeds.

-Many recipes here at my site can be adapted to this simple weekday sourdough bread schedule.
-Most notably, my Beginner’s Sourdough and my Fifty-Fifty Whole Wheat recipe.
-Both recipes are flexible doughs, and the fridge furnishes even more.
+Many recipes on my site can be adapted to this simple weekday sourdough bread schedule, most notably my Beginner’s Sourdough.
+Both recipes use flexible doughs, and the fridge provides even more.

-For a more hands-off approach, check out my easy no-knead sourdough bread recipe—this can also be adapted to bake in a single day or pushed to ferment longer for an easier schedule.
+For a more hands-off approach, check out my easy no-knead sourdough bread recipe.
+It can also be adapted to bake in a single day or ferment longer for an easier schedule.

 Happy baking!